2019 Signature Events

 Norfolk, Northern Virginia/DC, Western Virginia, Virginia

-International Forum on Representative Democracy
+International Forum on the Future of Representative Democracy

 July 31-August 1, 2019

-Richmond and Jamestown, Virginia
+Richmond and Williamsburg, Virginia

 The first “General Assembly” composed of men from each of Virginia’s eleven major settlements met for the first time at Jamestown from July 30-August 4, 1619, planting the seed of democracy in America.
 American Evolution will bring together Heads of State and representatives from democracies around the world, including the British Parliament, members of U.S. Congress, and representatives from state legislatures nationwide.
 The International Forum will highlight the historic impact of democracy on our nation and its impact on the world.
-A series of “watch parties” will be launched through social media to engage young people worldwide, and a special ceremonial session of the first “General Assembly” will be held at Jamestown.
+A series of “watch parties” will be launched through social media to engage young people worldwide, and a special ceremonial session of the first “General Assembly” will be held in Williamsburg.

 1619: Making of America Summit